davdpird/davdpird/README.md

 - 👋 Hi, I’m @davdpird
-- 👀 I’m interested in Code scrpts for trading view and python scripts for Data scraping
+- 👀 I’m interested in Code scripts for trading view and python scripts for Data scraping
 - 🌱 I’m currently learning Python and data visualization
 - 💞️ I’m looking to collaborate on Data Projects
 - 📫 reach me https://www.linkedin.com/in/david-pineda-092493174/